qvieth/myarchive/statistical-concept.md

     - which tells us that a sample mean is more likely to be similar to the population mean if the sample size is large

 ## Hypothesis Tests : numpy all the way
-- When observing differences in data, a data analyst understands the possibility that these differences could be the result of random chance
+- When observing differences in data
+    - a data analyst understands the possibility that these differences could be the result of random chance
 - Suppose we want to know if men are more likely to sign up for a given programming class than women
     - We invite 100 men and 100 women to this class
     - After one week, 34 women sign up, and 39 men sign up
     - More men than women signed up, but is this a “real” difference?

 - We have taken sample means from two different populations, men and women
-- We want to know if the difference that we observe in these sample means reflects a difference in the population means
+    - We want to know if the difference that we observe in these sample means
+        - reflects a difference in the population means
 - To formally answer this question, we need to re-frame it in terms of __probability__:
     - “If we gave the same invitation to every person in the world, would more men still sign up?”
     - A more formal version is: